heroiclabs/nakama-docs/docs/runtime-function-reference.md

 Register a function with the server which will be executed before every message with the specified message name.

-For example `register_before(somefunc, "TFriendAdd")` will execute the function before the Friend Add message is executed by the server’s message pipeline.
+For example `register_before(somefunc, "TFriendAdd")` will execute the function before the Friend Add message is executed by the server's message pipeline.
 This can be used to apply custom conditions to standard features in the server.
+Have a look at the section on [runtime code basics](runtime-code-basics.md).

 _Parameters_